electron/rfcs/text/0017-shared-texture.md

 ## Motivation

-While `Offscreen Rendering` allows developers to export a shared texture for embedding the browser's output into their own rendering programs efficiently, there are cases where developers may want the reverse: to import images into the browser.
+While Offscreen Rendering allows developers to export a shared texture for embedding the browser's output into their own rendering programs efficiently, there are cases where developers may want the reverse: to import images into the browser.
 For example, broadcasting apps may use this feature to embed various input sources with modern frontend technologies, providing a contemporary user experience.
 By using shared textures, we can maximize performance and provide a standardized way to bridge images between Electron and native rendering programs.

 ## API Design

 ### Module

 A new `sharedTexture` module will be added, available in both the sandboxed renderer process and the main process.
 This module provides the primary interface for importing external shared texture handles.
-The module handles lifetime management automatically, while still provide subtle API for advanced users.
+The module handles lifetime management automatically, while still providing subtle APIs for advanced users.

 ### Methods